hunter-teacher-cert/syllabi-summer-2021/topics.md

 ### Topics

-1. Course overview and Advanvec recursion
+1. Course overview and Advanced recursion
 	- Brief descriptions of each of the topics
 	- Towers of Hanoi
 	  - advanced recursion